nityeshaga/learntrisIm/README.md

 The 3rd tier consists of learntris.c.
 It can access all functions and definitions from generic.c, matrix.c and tetramino.c, along with the ones init contains.*

 All the other files provide a set of automated tests that have guided me through implementing my own version of [Tetris](https://en.wikipedia.org/wiki/Tetris).
 These were provided by [LearnProgramming/learntris](https://github.com/LearnProgramming/learntris).
-[This will direct you to the readme page of that repo](https://github.com/LearnProgramming/learntris/blob/master/README.md#the-learntris-challenge).
+Look at the [readme page](https://github.com/LearnProgramming/learntris/blob/master/README.md#the-learntris-challenge) of that repository.

 #### HOW TO RUN:
 1. Fork this repository